ai-chen2050/chronos/zchronod/README.md

 The zchronod or chronos is a implement of vlc(verifiable logical clock).

-It use the znet p2p relay as network module.
+It use the [zeb](https://github.com/hetu-project/zeb) p2p relay as network module.
 And as a backend project node for supporting verifiable logical clock and causality ordering.
 This system is currently in poc stage.

 ## Dependences